software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Next, let's consider what kind of REST API endpoints we need for the remaining user stories.
 Implement the following endpoints _by following the REST API naming conventions for the endpoint path names_.

-{: .important-title }

-> Exercise 10
->
-> To classify frontend-related and backend-related issues, create two new [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels): "frontend" and "backend".
-Add the "frontend" label for issues that are related to the frontend implementation and the "backend" label for issues that are related to the backend implementation.

-{: .highlight}

-> Omit the `@OneToMany` attributes from the JSON response in every entity by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attributes.

 {: .note}

 > To keep the code organized, it is a good idea to create a separate REST controller class for each REST API collection, such as "quizzes" or "categories".
-The collection-specfic path prefix can be added to all methods using the `@RequestMapping` annotation on the class.

 {: .note }